collinparan/setup-scripts/README.md

 ## Setting up on a VM (AWS EC2 or GCP Compute Engine)
 Note: Tested on Ubuntu 18.04+

+Ensure you are logged in as a root user or super user in your Linux machine.

-First, download the specific script to your Linux system.
+1. Download the specific script to your Linux system.

 For example: